How to Help Elderly Parents From a Distance: 7 Tips

 If your parents own property, gather documents related to mortgages, deeds, and property tax information.
 This information will help you manage their assets, pay bills on time, and address any property-related legal issues.

-If you need mortgage-related information and your parents don't have their original documents, you can contact their mortgage lender or loan servicer.
+If you need mortgage-related information without the original documents, you can contact your parent’s mortgage lender or loan servicer.
 Your parents may need to grant you authorization to access this information, which could involve providing written consent or adding you as an authorized representative.

 For property tax information, you can visit the local tax assessor's office or access their online services.
-Property tax records are typically public, so you should be able to obtain this information without the need for special authorization.
+You should be able to obtain this information without the need for special authorization.

 Try Trustworthy today.